CesarChaparro1974/CV/README.md

 * A 12 month intensive program in one of the best coding bootcamps for 4 years, where DA build professional skills using industry-standard tools.
 Course includes 12 real-data based projects.
 * Final Project: A full finnancial analysis for a hardware international company to conduct a big audit of their sales and help them automate their existing data.
 I worked with SQL queries, Tableau, Jupyter, pandas, matplotlib, numpy, seaborn, plotly. [![See Final Project Here](https://img.shields.io/badge/-See%20Final%20Project%20Here-blue?style=flat&logo=Git&logoColor=white&link=https://github.com/CesarChaparro1974/Final_project.git)](https://github.com/CesarChaparro1974/Final_project.git)

-2023: ASIN Loc Light MTPE at Amazon
-* Development - Strings Post-Editing for Spanish (es_MX, es_US)
-2023: Character Encoding at Amazon
+2023: Development - Strings Post-Editing for Spanish (es_MX, es_US), Character Encoding, Strings Terminology, Machine Translation Post-Editing at Amazon
-* Development - Character Encoding
-2022: Strings Terminology for Translators at Amazon
-* Development - Strings Terminology for Translators
-* Machine Translation Post-Editing
 * Mastering ASIN Loc Light MTPE is vital for professionals in e-commerce, particularly in product management and localization.
 It combines technical skills with an understanding of language nuances, enabling companies to compete in an increasingly global marketplace.

 2001-2005: Business Consultancy graduate at AOSH EU